terascope/helm-charts/charts/kafka/README.md

 ### Kafka Exporter

 The [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) is a complementary metrics exporter to the JMX Exporter.
 The Kafka Exporter provides additional statistics on Kafka Consumer Groups.

-### Kafka Topic Usage Exporter

-Kafka Topic Usage Exporter exports the disk usage of a a kafka topic per broker.

-**NOTE**: This exporter currently has not public image.